IRNAS/vitaprint-hardware/02_Manufacturing_and_Assembly.md

 ## 1 Overview and Toolset <a id="OVER"></a>
+Here you can find manufacturing and assembly details for one Vitaprint unit.
+In this repository you can find STEP files for the Vitaprint unit in both orientations - Left and Right.
+The procedure is the same for both orientations (the final product is only mirrored) therefore you will find details for assembly for one unit in this repository.

-### 1.1 General Overview
+### 1.1 General
-Manufacturing time: Xmin
+- Manufacturing time: X min
-Assembly time: 30 min
+- Assembly time: 30 min
+- Manufacturing skills: high

 ### 1.2 Tool List and Skills Required
- - Tools, skills table, manufacturing time, assembly time
+ - 3D printer (ABS)
+ - CNC mill
+ - CNC router
+ - band saw
+ - lathe
+ - HAND TOOLS:
+  - torx srewdriver
+  - phillips screwdriver
+  - super glue
+  - two-sided tape
+  - scalpel

 ### 1.3 Necessary Steps
- - purchase of material and components
+ - purchase of raw materials and components
- Manufacturing and assembly time for 1 Vitaprint unit: 90min
+ - manufacturing of parts
+ - assembly
+ - calibration

 ## 2 Part Manufacturing <a id="MANUFACTURING"></a>
  - bubble photo
  - manufacturing detail for each part